A Big Weekend at ScienceWorks: Circus & Compost

 Flynn Creek Circus is in town and so we’re celebrating the magic of the circus on Saturday, Sept 6 with hands-on fun, circus-inspired activities, sweet treats, and special guests.

-• Meet the incredible Flynn Creek Circus artists in a special Q&A in the Science Theatre at noon — your chance to hear behind-the-scenes stories and ask questions about life under the big top.
+• At noon meet the incredible Flynn Creek Circus artists in a special Q&A in the Science Theatre — your chance to hear behind-the-scenes stories and ask questions about life under the big top.

 • Try your hand at balloon animals, plate spinning, beginner-friendly optical illusions, and even test your balance on our “stepping stones” walk.